joinspirestudios/Kenny-Journey-with-Me/README.md

-# For Kenny — Year One
+# For Kenny Year One With Me

 A 13-page interactive anniversary site.
 Inspired by Blank Studio's restraint: massive serif type, slow motion, intentional space.